dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 `Bias`: The assumptions taken by the model in order to predict the target function (mapping function)
 * **Low Bias**: number of assumptions is small (e.g., Decision Trees, KNN, SVM)
-* **High Bias**: number of assumptions is large (e.g., Linear Regression, Logistic Regression) --> `underfit` (underfits the dataset)
+* **High Bias**: number of assumptions is large (e.g., Linear Regression, Logistic Regression) --> `underfit` (underfits the dataset) --> the model is not even doing well in the training set

 `Variance`: The amount of change in the mapping function when then training data changes
 * **Low Variance**: Amount of change is small (e.g., Linear Regression, Logistic Regression)
-* **High Variance**: Amount of change is large (e.g., Decision Trees, KNN, SVM) --> `overfit` (overfits the dataset)
+* **High Variance**: Amount of change is large (e.g., Decision Trees, KNN, SVM) --> `overfit` (overfits the dataset, i.e. the model is worse in the cross validation set than the training set, or in other words, the model is very good at the data that has seen, but not in the data that it hasn't seen.
+In other words)

 Linear ML algorithms can often be trained fast (high bias <==> many assumptions), however with the downside of less flexibility in that they may not respond correctly when training data alters (low variance).
 On the other, non-linear ML models will often respond well to a change of the training dataset (high variance), however, with the `trade-off` of low bias.

 Ideally, we'd like to have both high bias and high variance, but there's always a "bias-variance trade-off" relationship found, i.e. bias cannot be reduced or increased without the opposite effect of variance, and vice versa.
+Since the ideal case is not feasible, we seek the situation where both bias and variance are somewhere in the middle.

 -------------------------------------------------